KrustyHack/docker-zabbix-agent/README.md

 ## ENV variables

+`ZABBIX_VERSION` - Default to 3.0.1
 `ZABBIX_SERVER` - Zabbix Server address
 `HOSTNAME` - hostname  (will check /etc/hostname if not manually configured) `HOST_METADATA` - the metadata value shared by all servers on the same cluster.
 This value will match the autoregistration action
 `CONFIG_FILE` - config file path.
 (Used if custom file and path needed) `ZABBIX_PSK` - enabled PSK encryption. "yes" by default.
-Can be "yes" or "no"
+Can be "yes" or "no".
+If yes, watch the docker logs to get agent psk key.

 ## Usage
 ### Basic